mvanbrummen/blog/content/post/akka-http-react-js.md

 First we need to setup the Akka Http server which will act as the applications backend and serve the static ReactJS frontend.

-You can easily bootstrap a new Akka Http project by using SBT and the Giter8 template and entering the relevant information when prompted.
+You can easily bootstrap a new Akka Http project by using SBT and the Akka Http Seed [Giter8 template](https://github.com/akka/akka-http-scala-seed.g8) and entering the relevant information when prompted.

 ```
 $ sbt -Dsbt.version=0.13.15 new https://github.com/akka/akka-http-scala-seed.g8